 Get Them to Church when the Doors are Open

-We attend a conservative Christian congregation and have services on Sunday morning “Sunday school” and worship, Wednesday night (singing and bible class), and Sunday night (Singing and bible class) so there are lots of opportunities to engage.
+We attend a conservative Christian congregation and have church services on Sunday morning “Sunday school” and worship, Wednesday night (singing and bible class), and Sunday night (Singing and bible class) so there are lots of opportunities to engage.

 Parents of believing children were active in these services.
 Sometimes the parents were dragging the kids along and sometimes the kids were drawing in the parents.
 Going regularly to services allows relationships with other Christians to develop, and knowledge and faith to grow.